Chinese Yuan Technical Analysis: EUR/CNH, USD/CNH Rates Outlook

 Chinese Yuan Outlook:

-Conditions in EUR/CNH suggest that more downside is possible long-term, even as the pair continues to range between the 61.8% (7.8459) and 76.4% (7.7332) Fibonacci retracements of the 2020 low/high range.
-The fact remains that the pair has broken the ascending trendline from the April 2015 and February 2020 lows.
+Back in June, when last discussed, it was noted that “conditions in EUR/CNH suggest that more downside is possible long-term, even as the pair continues to range between the 61.8% (7.8459) and 76.4% (7.7332) Fibonacci retracements of the 2020 low/high range.
+The fact remains that the pair has broken the ascending trendline from the April 2015 and February 2020 lows.”

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.